Analysis | Four dubious claims from Biden’s ABC interview on Afghanistan

 “Intelligence agencies predicted that should the Taliban seize cities, a cascading collapse could happen rapidly and the Afghan security forces were at high risk of falling apart,” the Times reported, adding that it was unclear whether other intelligence assessments around that time were more optimistic.

-A senior U.S. official involved in White House deliberations, speaking anonymously to The Washington Post, said that no senior U.S. leader predicted that a collapse of the Afghan state could come in August.
+A senior U.S. official involved in White House deliberations, speaking anonymously to The Post, said that no senior U.S. leader predicted that a collapse of the Afghan state could come in August.
 “Generals did warn, however, that they were concerned that a collapse could occur before the end of the year, two officials said,” The Post reported.

-Biden: “The idea that the Taliban would take over was premised on the notion that the — that somehow, the 300,000 troops we had trained and equipped was gonna just collapse, they were gonna’ give up.
+Biden: “The idea that the Taliban would take over was premised on the notion that the — that somehow, the 300,000 troops we had trained and equipped was gonna just collapse, they were gonna give up.
 I don’t think anybody anticipated that.”

 Ever since the president announced his plans to withdraw U.S. troops from Afghanistan, he has emphasized how the Afghan “security forces,” or in this case “troops,” totaled more than 300,000.
 But as we found in a Three-Pinocchio fact check, this is an inflated total.

 “Reports suggested that already high losses and high levels of desertion further increased in 2020,” the report said.
-“There was reported 22% personal shortage in mid-2019, and there are problems in retaining key specialists including pilots and special-operations troops.”
+“There was reported 22% personnel shortage in mid-2019, and there are problems in retaining key specialists including pilots and special-operations troops.”

 IISS also noted that Afghanistan had 99,000 “paramilitary” forces, or members of the Afghan National Police.
 The police report to the Interior Ministry, not the Defense Ministry.
 They guard the border, staff security checkpoints and try to hold territory that the army has cleared of insurgents.

-“Roughly 40% of the total [300,000 security forces] consisted of Afghan National Police (ANP) whose forces varied sharply in quality, were largely conventional police and could not play an effective paramilitary role or properly hold even supposedly secure areas,” Anthony Cordesman of the Center for Strategic and International Studies (CSIS) wrote in a report published this week.
+“Roughly 40% of the total [300,000 security forces] consisted of Afghan National Police (ANP) whose forces varied sharply in quality, were largely conventional police, and could not play an effective paramilitary role or properly hold even supposed secure areas,” Anthony Cordesman of the Center for Strategic and International Studies (CSIS) wrote in a report published this week.
 He added, “Some fought bravely in the period before U.S. force cuts began, but most collapsed or deserted in the face of any serious Taliban action, and significant numbers deserted or changed sides when the Taliban took control over a given District.”

 In its final report, issued this week, the Special Inspector General for Afghanistan Reconstruction (SIGAR) found that the national police routinely engaged in torture and abuse, which further “alienated local Afghans and undermined the U.S. government’s overarching security goals for the country.”